 Lower Your Dental Costs With Our Dental Savings Plan

-If you live in Scottsdale or one of the neighboring communities, Scottsdale Dental Excellence offers an in-office dental savings plan that can help you save big.
+If you live in Scottsdale or one of the neighboring communities, Scottsdale Cosmetic Dentistry Excellence offers an in-office dental savings plan that can help you save big.
 The plan is appropriate for individuals, couples, and entire families and has a low membership premium.
 Better yet, this plan applies to all treatments offered by Dr. Clark, including cosmetic procedures and Invisalign orthodontics.
 With our savings plan, there are:

 - No limits at all